 You can get into a rhythm when designing an integrated circuit or an entire device with Cadence Design Systems.
-The company makes system design enablement (SDE) and electronic design automation (EDA) software as well as hardware for putting together electronic systems.
+The company makes electronic design automation (EDA) software as well as hardware for putting together electronic systems.
 Customers use Cadence products to design integrated circuits (ICs), printed circuit boards (PCBs), smartphones, laptop computers, gaming systems, and more.
+The company offer software, hardware, services and reusable IC design blocks, which are commonly referred to as intellectual property ("IP").
 The company also provides maintenance and support, and design and methodology consulting services.
 Its verification tools test designs before production.
-Customers have included AMD, Xilinx, and Texas Instruments.
-International customers account for more than half of the company's sales.
+International customers account for nearly 60% of the company's sales.

 Cadence Design Systems has five product areas, each making a robust contribution to total revenue.
-Digital IC Design and Signoff delivers about 30% of the company’s revenue with Functional Verification (including hardware for emulation and prototyping) and Custom IC Design and Verification each accounting for about 25% of revenue.
-System Interconnect and Analysis and Intellectual Property evenly split the other 20% of revenue.
+Digital IC Design and Signoff delivers some 30% of the company's revenue.

 The company sells hardware for emulation and prototyping and it relies on contractors to make, assemble, and test those products.
 Contractors also handle system integration and testing of Cadence's prototyping products based on Field-Programmable Gate Array (FPGA) technology.

-With its main headquarters in the US, Cadence Design Systems has placed regional headquarters near customers in China, India, UK, and Japan.
-It has about 50 other sales offices, design centers, and research and development facilities, mostly outside the US.
+With its main headquarters in California, Cadence Design Systems has placed regional headquarters near customers in China, India, UK, and Japan.
+Overall, the company operates its business in more than 20 countries.

-The US is Cadence's largest single market, accounting for almost 45% of sales.
-Customers in Asia (including Japan) account for a third of sales, and European customers account for about 20%.
+The US is Cadence's largest single market, accounting for more than 40% of sales.
+Customers in Asia (including Japan) account more than 25% of sales, and European customers, including Middle East and Africa account for about 20%.